-This amendment would require that all reports required to be submitted by a federal agency within this act be posted on the public website of that agency for all Americans and members of Congress to see.
+This amendment simply requires that all reports required to be submitted by a federal agency within this act be posted on the public Website of that agency for all Americans and Members of Congress to see.
 The only exception to this is for reports that contain classified or proprietary information.

 This amendment was unanimously adopted as an amendment to the Energy and Water Appropriations bill for Fiscal Year 2010 (H.R.
-3183) and the Transportation and Housing and Urban Development Appropriations bill for Fiscal Year 2010 (H.R.
-3288).
-By passing this amendment to the Interior and Environment appropriations bill, Congress will increase transparency of the both the legislative and administrative process and give Americans the opportunity to be more involved in holding their elected officials accountable.
+3183), the Transportation and Housing and Urban Development Appropriations bill for Fiscal Year 2010 (H.R.
+3288) and the Interior Appropriations bill for Fiscal Year 2010 (H.R.
+2996).
+By passing this amendment to the Department of Defense appropriations bill, Congress will increase transparency of the both the legislative and administrative process and give Americans the opportunity to be more involved in holding their elected officials accountable.